 Months of entry

-This programme pathway is identical to the campus-delivered radiation physics stream but is designed for students who are unable to travel to London because of their work duties or international location.
-Teaching is delivered for each module via video lectures, top-up online tutorials and additional e-learning resources, with coursework and supervised examinations which are arranged across the world by the British Council.
+This programme pathway is identical to the campus-delivered radiation physics stream but is designed for students unable to travel to London because of their work duties or international location.
+Teaching is delivered via video lectures, top-up online tutorials and additional e-learning resources, with coursework and supervised examinations arranged across the world by the British Council.

 The spectrum of medical physics activities undertaken in UCL Medical Physics and Biomedical Engineering is probably the broadest of any in the United Kingdom.
 The department is an internationally leading centre of excellence and students receive comprehensive training in the latest methodologies and technologies from leading experts in the field.

 The department operates alongside the NHS department which provides the medical physics and clinical engineering services for the University College London Hospitals NHS Foundation Trust, as well as undertaking industrial contract research and technology transfer.
-The department is also a collaborator in the nearby London Proton Therapy Centre currently under construction.
+The department is also a collaborator in the nearby London Proton Therapy Centre at UCLH, which is due to open in 2020.

 Students have access to an exceptionally wide range of expertise, laboratory, teaching and clinical facilities in the department and associated hospitals.
 A large range of scientific equipment is available for research involving nuclear magnetic resonance, optics, acoustics, X-rays physics, radiation dosimetry, and implant and interventional device development.